Highly correlated two-dimensional viscous electron fluid in moderate magnetic fields: 7. Conclusion

-where $A_{ijkl} $ and $B^{mnop} _{ijkl } $ are the numeric constants (apparently, of the order of unity) independent on the fluid parameters.
-We remind that for the case of the electron scattering on soft impurities, analogous formulas for the memory constants $ \alpha$ and $\beta $ in the tensor~(\ref{Gamma_imp}) were derived in Ref.~\cite{Beltukov_Dyakonov}.
+where $A_{ijkl} $ and $B^{mnop} _{ijkl } $ are the numeric constants independent on the fluid parameters.
+We note that for the case of the electron scattering on soft impurities, analogous formulas for the memory constants $ \alpha$ and $\beta $ in the tensor~(\ref{Gamma_imp}) were derived in Ref.~\cite{Beltukov_Dyakonov} and lead to the estimations of $ \alpha$ and $\beta $ analogous to Eq.~(\ref{est_for_mem_tens}).

 Formulas~(\ref{est_for_mem_tens}) lead to a definite dependence of the retarded relaxation terms on the magnetic field (via $T $ and $R_c$) and on the temperature $T_e$ of the electron fluid via the times $\tau_2$ and $\tau_q$.
-The departure time $ \tau_q$ is usually somewhat smaller than the stress relaxation time $\tau_2$, but they has similar temperature dependencies for 2D degenerate electrons at any strength of interparticle interaction~\cite{Novikov,Alekseev_Dmitriev}.
-Up to the logarithmic factor $\ln(\varepsilon_F / T_e )$, being weakly dependent on the temperature $T_e$, both the rates $1/\tau_q$ and $1/\tau_2$ are the quadratic functions of $T_e$~\cite{Novikov,Alekseev_Dmitriev}:
+As we mentioned above, the departure time $ \tau_q$ is usually much smaller than the stress relaxation time $\tau_2$, $ \tau_q \ll \tau_2 $, but they has similar temperature dependencies for 2D degenerate electrons at any strength of interparticle interaction~\cite{Novikov,Alekseev_Dmitriev}.
+Up to the logarithmic factor $\ln(\varepsilon_F / T_e )$, being weakly dependent on the temperature $T_e$, both the rates $1/\tau_q$ and $1/\tau_2$ are the quadratic functions of~$T_e$~\cite{Novikov,Alekseev_Dmitriev}:

-Here $\varepsilon_F$ is the Fermi energy of the electron fluid and $C_{q,2} (T_e) $ are the dimensionless coefficients, which are determined by the interparticle interaction parameter $r_s$, related to the electron density $n_0$, and can weakly depend on temperature via the logarithm $\ln(\varepsilon_F / T_e )$.
+Here $\varepsilon_F$ is the Fermi energy of the electron fluid and $C_{q,2} (T_e) $ are the dimensionless coefficients, which are determined by the interparticle interaction parameter $r_s$, related to the electron density $n_0$, and can weakly depend on temperature via the logarithm $\ln(\varepsilon_F / T_e )$ (see discussion in Ref.~\cite{Alekseev_Dmitriev}).